About the Exam

 Total scores on the multiple-choice section are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers and no points are awarded for unanswered questions.

-Section II: Free Response — 3 questions; 1 hour including a mandatory 10 minute reading period
+Section II: Free Response — 3 questions; 60 minutes, which includes a 10 minute reading period

 - 1 long essay question